offen/offen/docs/docs/running-offen/query-parameters.md

 ---
 layout: default
-title: Using query parameters (UTM)
+title: Tagging campaigns and sources (UTM)
 nav_order: 10
-description: "How to better understand the traffic to your website with query parameters."
+description: "How to better understand the traffic to your website by tagging campaigns and sources."
-permalink: /running-offen/query-parameters/
+permalink: /running-offen/campaigns-sources/
 parent: Running Offen
 ---